 The Grammar Schools are not responsible for collecting or requesting the evidence.

-Wednesday 1st March 2017: the Local Authority will offer places on behalf of Ribston Hall High School to the highest ranking girls until they reach our admission number of 120.
+Sunday 1st March 2020: the Local Authority will offer places on behalf of Ribston Hall High School to the highest ranking girls until they reach our admission number of 150.
 There are likely to be more students who pass the test than can be offered a place.
-Girls who meet the qualifying standard, but have not been successful in gaining a place, will have the opportunity to go on a waiting list (and for ‘Reconsideration’ between 1 March and 1 April) and may be offered a place should one become available.
+Girls who meet the qualifying standard, but have not been successful in gaining a place, will have the opportunity to go on a waiting list and may be offered a place should one become available.
+You MUST coordinate with Gloucestershire County Council (date and time to be confirmed).
 You are also entitled to appeal (see below).

 Girls who did not achieve the qualifying rank are unable to be considered for a place at Ribston Hall High School or to be placed on our waiting list.